scnerd/pypragma/docs/inline.rst

 .. todo:: Support inlining closures; if the inlined function refers to global or nonlocal variables, import them into the closure of the final function.

 Recursive calls are handled by keeping a counter of the inlined recursion depth, and changing the suffix number of the local variables dictionary (e.g., ``_f_0``).
 These dictionaries serve as stack frames: their unique naming permits multiple, even stacked, inlined function calls, and their deletion enforces the usual life span of function-local variables.

+.. todo:: Support option to either inline as loop or exception